mdx-js/mdx/docs/getting-started/create-react-app.md

 # Create React App

-Please note there's a [known bug][] with the macro so live reloading doesn't currently work.
+Please note there’s a [known bug][] with the macro so live reloading doesn’t currently work.

 With Create React App you will need to use